Workflows

 The same builder also carries the cross-cutting concerns: with_checkpoint_store /

-with_workflow_id / resume_from for crash recovery,
+with_workflow_id / with_workflow_version / resume_from for crash recovery,

 register_with_compensation for sagas, with_observer for